 If it’s time to pay your employees, you’re in the right place!
-Our free payroll tax calculator makes it simple to handle withholdings and deductions in any state.
-Employers can use it to calculate net pay, figure out how much to withhold, and know how much to include in employees’ paychecks.
+Our free payroll tax calculators make it simple to figure out withholdings and deductions in any state — for any type of payment.
+Employers can use it to calculate net pay and figure out how much to withhold, so you can be confident about your employees’ paychecks.

-Have any questions about how to use this payroll calculator?
-We’ll go over the basics right here, but you can use our payroll processing guide to find definitions, tax forms, and detailed instructions for calculating payroll on your own.
+We’ll go over the basics employers need to know below, but you can also use our payroll processing guide to find definitions, tax forms, and detailed instructions for calculating payroll on your own.

 Calculate taxes you’ll need to withhold and additional taxes you’ll owe

 Pay your employees by subtracting taxes (and any other deductions) from employees’ earned income